 With proper daily maintenance and regular visits to your implant dentist in Newington, it is possible that your implants will stay with you for the rest of your life.
 This is in contrast to other tooth replacement options, such as traditional dentures, which typically need to be replaced every 5 – 8 years.
 Although dental implants tend to come with a significant price tag, their longevity makes them a smart investment, both for your pocketbook and your oral health.

-The best way to find out if you are a candidate for this procedure is to schedule a consultation with your dentist, who will perform a thorough examination of your mouth.
-Non-smokers who are free of gum disease and who have adequate bone density and bone height in their jaw tend to be an ideal fit for the implant procedure.
-However, even if you smoke or have other issues that make your case a bit on the complex side, you may still be able to enjoy of the benefits that dental implants have to offer.
+The best way to find out if you are a candidate for dental implants is to schedule a consultation with your dentist, who will perform a thorough examination of your mouth.
+Even if you have some oral health issues that make your case a bit on the complex side, you may still be able to enjoy of the benefits that dental implants have to offer.
+Most adults qualify for them, either right away or after some preparatory treatment.

 Dental implants are a versatile tooth replacement option.
-They’re able to replace one tooth, a few teeth, or an entire arch of teeth.
+They are able to replace one tooth, a few teeth, or an entire arch of teeth.

 If you are missing just one tooth, your dentist will likely recommend that you get a single dental implant.
-A custom crown will go on top of the implant post to complete your smile without altering the neighboring healthy teeth like a traditional bridge would.
+A custom crown will go on top of the implant to complete your smile.
+This type of tooth replacement is better than a traditional bridge in numerous ways.
+For example, a traditional bridge requires that the teeth adjacent to the gap (the abutment teeth) be significantly modified to fit beneath their crowns.
+Because an implant is self-supporting, it will probably allow all of your natural teeth to remain intact.
+Implants also last longer than traditional bridges.

 If you are missing a few teeth in a row, an implant bridge might be right for you.
 This type of restoration is supported by an implant on each end, each of which has a crown on top.
-An artificial tooth or two is suspended between the crowns to effectively “bridge” the gap.
+One or more artificial teeth are suspended between the crowns to effectively “bridge” the gap.

 For individuals who have suffered extensive tooth loss, an implant denture could be the ideal solution.
-These restorations are supported by just a few implants inserted at strategic locations throughout the mouth.
+These restorations are supported by just a few implants (2 – 6, depending on circumstances) inserted at strategic locations throughout the mouth.
 Implant dentures are much more secure and comfortable than their traditional counterparts.

 There are a number of factors that contribute to the overall cost of dental implants in Newington.
 Each step in the treatment process comes with its own price, and every patient’s journey is unique.
 We can provide you with a cost estimate when you visit us for your consultation.
 Dental implants may seem expensive, but they are a worthwhile investment!
 Their longevity, beauty, and strength make them the ideal tooth replacement option for many individuals who are hoping to regain their lost smile.